Logiqx/gps-details/docs/devices/garmin/watches/README.md

 ### Recommended Watches

 When choosing a Garmin watch it is highly recommended that you choose a model which incorporates an Airoha GNSS chipset.
 The speeds from the AIroha chipset are a lot more trustworthy than earlier watches, especially the ones using a Sony GNSS chipset.

 There are numerous Garmin watches that incorporate the Airoha AG3335M (multi-band GNSS) or AG3335MN (single-band GNSS).
+The following sections list all of the Airoha-based Garmin watches that you might wish to consider for wind sports.